aureamunoz/hello-world-fwless/README.md

 **REMARK**: The generated manifests can be found under the following path: `target/classes/META-INF/dekorate`.

-**NOTE**: we don't need to write a dockerfile.
-We don't even have to have docker installed to create and publish the docker images.
-Jib does it for us.
+**NOTE**: we need a dockerfile to build a container that runs the application.
+Such file is provided at the project directory.
+Also, docker must be installed in your machine.

 ## Deploying theApplication on the cluster